adirben98/Zoom_Clone_Backend/plan.md

 # Plan Of Action

+- Initialize Back server
-- Initialize the project
+- Initialize React project for the view
-- test
+- Integrate Socket.io into server
+- Create a unique roomId for each room